carolxgl/TreeLibrary/liriodendrontulipifera.md

 **Conservation:** [Least concern (IUCN, last assessed 2017)](https://www.iucnredlist.org/species/194074/2296302)

 The _tupenboom_ is an important resource for wildlife and specially important for honey bees.
-It produces beautiful flowers between April to June and seeds that ripem between August and October, depending on the location.
+It produces beautiful flowers between April and June, and seeds that ripen between August and October, depending on the location.

 **USES:**